kazurayam/TestSuiteContext_getTimestamp_is_wanted/README.md

 I felt comfortable enough with the screenshot file path: `./Results/TS1/20180611_140156/TC1/http%3A%2F%2Fdemoaut.katalon.com%2F.png`.

-If I repeatedly execute the Test Suite `TS1`, each TS1 execution will result in indivisual directory; differenciated by the timestamp value.
+If I repeatedly execute the Test Suite `TS1`, each TS1 execution will create an indivisual directory, differenciated by the timestamp value.
 I can preserve multiple versions of screenshot images.
 This means, I can compare the current screenshot with other versions in automated way.
+This idea makes me excited.
 The following article describes how to implement it with Image Magick.

  -  [Hotwrire Tech Blog: Image Comparison in Automated Testing ](http://techblog.hotwire.com/2016/05/19/image-comparison-in-automated-testing/)